caumente/AUDIT/docs/tutorials/BraTS_2024.md

     print(f"Organization completed in {output_dir}")
 ```

-This function allows you to organize patients into separate directories and can be reused for any other analysis you want to perform with the BraTS 2024 dataset.
+This function allows you to organize patients into separate directories and can be reused for any other analysis you
+want to perform with the BraTS 2024 dataset.
+Run the following code to organize your data by acquisition site:

 ```python
 input_dir = "./datasets/BraTS_2024"